amayab9/ASE420-TimeManagement-IndividualProject/documents/requirements/user_stories_ver1.md

     - As a user, I want to type “record today 09:30 10:30 ‘studied Java’ :STUDY”(DATE FROM TO TASK TAG format) as an input to the application so I can make a database record and store it in the database.
+    - As a user, I want to be able to use the word "today" to record the today's date in the database.

 As a student, I want to record the date and add AM or PM to the time so that I can keep track of what time of day I